slavetdigital/slavet-claude-supercharged/README.md

 # Slevet Claude Supercharged

-An opinionated, ready-to-paste Claude Code plugin marketplace for Slavēt Digital, preconfigured to distribute the `slavet-claude` plugin.
+An opinionated, ready-to-paste Claude Code plugin marketplace for Slavēt Digital, preconfigured to distribute Slavet plugins.
 Use it locally for rapid development or host it on GitHub for organization-wide distribution.

 - **Marketplace name**: Slevet Claude Supercharged
+- **Included plugins**:
-- **Included plugin (local source)**: `slavet-claude`
+  - `slavet-claude` (local source)
+  - `slavet-claude-frontend` (GitHub source)
-- **Purpose**: Provide guardrails, memory, checkpoints, JSON/diff/flag verification, auto hooks, and minimal MCP integration for robust workflows.
+- **Purpose**: Provide robust guardrails, memory, checkpoints, JSON/diff/flag verification, auto hooks, minimal MCP integration, and a frontend assistant with DSL, tokens and contrast enforcement — all optimized to be lightweight and efficient.

 ## What’s inside

 ```
 slevet-claude-supercharged/
 ├─ .claude-plugin/
-│  └─ marketplace.json       # Marketplace definition with the slavet-claude entry
+│  └─ marketplace.json       # Marketplace definition with Slavet plugin entries
 └─ plugins/
-   └─ slavet-claude/         # (Optional) Local copy of the plugin for development
+   └─ slavet-claude/         # (Optional) local copy for development
 ```

 ## Features at a glance

 - **Local-first marketplace**: Add from your filesystem to iterate quickly.
 - **GitHub distribution**: Host and install directly in Claude Code via URL.
-- **Plugin development loop**: Swap between local folder source and Git source easily.
+- **Multi-plugin catalog**: Curate and advocate Slavet plugins from one place.
 - **Spec-compliant**: Works with Claude Code’s marketplace and plugin install flow.
+- **Efficiency-minded**: Guidance and defaults to avoid heavy CPU/GPU usage.

 ## Install and use